 PPP-REQ-406689/A-Import Settings

 When required to perform an Import (per REQ-406688), the PPPServer shall request the profile data from the PPPOffBoardClient via FTCP.
 Are we requesting import or is cloud sending it without needing a request?

+DownloadProfileAlert and DownloadProfileAlertResponse (optional), followed by the PPPCommand

 PPP-REQ-406690/A-Import Complete Success Notification